lbronsdijk/Watchman/README.md

 * express-generator (simply setting up a javascript application)

 #### Demo
 You can check out the app live at [watchman.amy.lucbronsdijk.nl](http://watchman.amy.lucbronsdijk.nl).
+Feel free to add some of your favorite shows.